scaredos/cfresearch/README.md

 ## Authentic Traffic
 To get allowed access to cloudflare regularly, you need a CloudFlare User ID cookie, labeled `__cfduid`.
 These can be obtained by setting the bot to allow cookies and request a cookie.
 Some application will require a `PHPSESSID` cookie to obtain access also.
 > Patch: Limit Traffic To Webserver | RateLimiting | Limit Connections | Kill Connections

+## Patching Layer7 Attacks
+Patching Layer7 Attacks can be hard, but with proper setup, can be very easy.
+First, start by ensuring visitor IP's.
+This can be done in both Apache and Nginx by using a cloudflare module to log the visitor ip, instead of cloudflare's IP.
+Second, setup ratelimiting for the website and install fail2ban to help enforce and jail the ratelimiting offenders.
+Third, block ASNs  that are known for DDoS Attacks, such as ChinaNet, and various Backbones of eastern countries such as China, Japan, and Russia.
+(Note: Blocking ASNs can Block some real user traffic)